 * Currently under construction *

 Traveling through northern Asia I saw this “fakeness” approached in a more frivolous way.
 Ingenious designers tweak small portions of a logo or name and freely combine them to create something new.
-At first sight maybe funny or confusing but mostly inspiring.
+At first sight maybe funny or confusing, but mostly inspiring.
 And contrary to people in the west, consumers in Asia actually want to wear it!

-In this piece I will ask what we can learn from this “acceptance of counterfeit culture” and how it relates to the open design movement and emerging collaborative approaches.
-I will explore a more free approach to owner ship and how designers can implement it in their branding practice.
+In this piece, I will examine what we can learn from this “acceptance of counterfeit culture”, and how it relates to the open design movement and emerging collaborative approaches.
+I will explore a more free approach to brand ownership and how companies can and should implement it in their branding practice.